By Brianne Kirkpatrick, MS, LCGC*

 Anne Greb, MS, CGC – Director, Clinical Genetics, Education and Outreach

 Anne joined 23andMe in 2018 and leads our Clinical Genetics and Education Team.
 She specializes in educating clinicians on how to answer questions from patients about their 23andMe test results.
-Anne is a board-certified genetic counselor with over 30 years experience in genetic counseling program leadership, medical education, and patient care.
+Anne is a board-certified genetic counselor with over 30 years of experience in genetic counseling program leadership, medical education, and patient care.
 Before coming to 23andMe, she directed the genetic counseling program at Sarah Lawrence College, where she increased the program’s training capacity in order to graduate more genetic counselors.
 She served as president of the American Board of Genetic Counseling, the agency that ensures certified genetic counselors meet high standards for clinical care.

-“For the past three decades I eagerly anticipated this new era of precision and genomic medicine.
+“For the past three decades, I eagerly anticipated this new era of precision and genomic medicine.
 What I didn’t anticipate was the widespread enthusiasm in genetics as people want to know more about their health, ancestry, and other human traits.
 At 23andMe I develop educational resources and programs so clinicians can take advantage of this enthusiasm and answer patients’ questions about the role genetics plays in health and wellness.“

 Marlena Orthlieb, MGCS, LCGC – Medical Affairs Associate

-Her roles are varied at 23andMe’s, ranging from communication and research efforts, to product and service development.
+Her roles are varied at 23andMe’s, ranging from communication and research efforts to product and service development.

 “For me, the best part of working at 23andMe is the opportunity to be creative!
-I love that I get to use my genetic counseling expertise in ways I never have before, while working towards creating a new future of precision and preventative care.
+I love that I get to use my genetic counseling expertise in ways I never have before while working towards creating a new future of precision and preventative care.
 Wellness is not a “one size fits all” approach, but a lot of times we have silos in health care, especially when it comes to genetics.
 I am thrilled that we are building unprecedented opportunities for people to access and benefit from their genome so that they can apply these insights towards living their healthiest life!”

 Amy Sturm, MS, CGC – Director of Population Health Genomics

-Amy also joined the 23andMe team in 2022, bringing over 20 years experience as a genetic counselor to her new role as Director of Population Health Genomics at 23andMe.
+Amy also joined the 23andMe team in 2022, bringing over 20 years of experience as a genetic counselor to her new role as Director of Population Health Genomics at 23andMe.
 Having worked at Nationwide Children’s Hospital, Ohio State University Medical Center, and Geisinger Health, her roles have ranged from taking care of patients and families as a clinical genetic counselor to heading large research initiatives to developing new programs including population genomic screening and cardiovascular genetics programs.
-Amy works within the Product Organization at 23andMe and interacts with many teams including product science and research and development with the goals of building new products and bringing to life 23andMe’s vision and commitment to integrating genetic information into care for all.
+Amy works within the Product Organization at 23andMe and interacts with many teams, including product science and research and development, with the goals of building new products and bringing to life 23andMe’s vision and commitment to integrating genetic information into care for all.

 “I’m thrilled to help build a path for individuals on their health journey.
 They can come to 23andMe, get their DNA insights, and learn personalized, preventive, proactive recommendations for their health and actions they and their families can take.
 We can provide the next steps on that journey and can also now deliver telehealth services via Lemonaid Health, now part of the 23andMe family.”